jczic/MicroWebSrv/README.md

 - Exchange in JSON format on HTTP methods to make an embedded fullREST API
 - Serve files on the fly to export any data to the user
 - Play with AjAX to interact speedly with a Web application
+- Use WebSockets for fast and powerful data exchange
+- Make html/python files for rendering more efficient web pages

 ### Using *microWebSrv* main class :